Etched Glass & Plastic Sundials

 Condition: good

-Comment: An original sculpture made of 46 CD ROMs moving and shining in the wind.
-The way to read the time is original too: you need to find which CD ROM makes the right iridescent reflection when you stand in front of them
+Comments: Information is courtesy of Joël Robic.
+An original sculpture made of 46 CD ROMs moving and shining in the wind.
+The way to read the time is original too because you need to find which CD ROM makes the right iridescent reflection when you stand in front of them.

-Photo and Information: courtesy of Joël Robic 2005
+Photo Descriptions: Photos are courtesy of Joël Robic 2005

 Mottos: none